TYPO3-Documentation/typo3-writing-guide/Documentation/writing-principles-and-guidelines/spelling-and-typo3-terminology.rst

     -   *Crop variants*

-        Crop Variants are different cropping options for images that can be defined and used within the TYPO3 system.
-One image can have for example a crop variant for "mobile" and "desktop", or different aspect ratios, or any custom scheme.
+        Crop Variants are different cropping options for images that can be defined and used within the TYPO3 system, for example an image can have a crop variant for "mobile" and "desktop", or different aspect ratios, or any custom scheme.